apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 (with configuration.ordinal=100) and more specific ones for each WebApp in your EAR (with a configuration.ordinal of e.g. 101).

-Each plugin developer can provide its own SPI implementation class and own configuration values.
-If you woud like to use those implementation classes or configuration values, you have to override the default configuration file as explained in the above paragraph, i.e, putting "openwebbeans.properties" file into "META-INF/openwebbeans" folder of your application.
+Each plugin developer can provide their own SPI implementation class and own configuration values.
+If you would like to use those implementation classes or configuration values, you have to override the default configuration file as explained in the above paragraph, i.e, putting "openwebbeans.properties" file into "META-INF/openwebbeans" folder of your application.
-It is recommended to use a 'confiuration.ordinal' between 50 and 99 for custom SPI implementations.
+It is recommended to use a 'configuration.ordinal' between 50 and 99 for custom SPI implementations.

-Below are OpenWebBeans' default configuration properties from our openwebbeans-impl.jar file and our plugins like e.g. our OpenEJB plugin.
+Below are OpenWebBeans' default configuration properties from our openwebbeans-impl.jar file and our plugins such as our OpenEJB plugin.

 Override default value of ResourceInjectionService